Monday, June 22, 2015

 Capital Cinema then.

-Capital Cinema, the yellow-roofed building was a prominent landmark and a favorite place for hang-out and watching movies in those days.
+Capital Cinema, the yellow-roof building was a prominent landmark and a favorite place for hang-out and watching movies in those days.
 The seafront at Kampong Air where Asia City, KK Hilton Hotel and Plaza Shell are now sited had yet to be reclaimed.

 Sam is Married!